Remote Nurse Triage Guideline & Protocol Resources

 • integrating built-in safety prompts and standards intended to reduce recurrent error

-• requiring training for clinical decision making.
+• requiring training for remote clinical decision making.

 • Essential, Unique Features: